-&lt;sup>1 Municipalities need to provide communications and services in French or English if it is deemed that there is "significant demand."
+&lt;sup>1 Municipalities need to provide communications and services in French or English if there is "significant demand."
 The Government of Nunavut has yet to provide a mechanism to identify what this "significant demand" is and to pass regulations under which municipalities are to provide services and communications in French or English.